13 Checklist For Creating The Perfect Intranet

 An intranet is not just a group of functions; it is about employees feeling connected, informed on company news, and empowered to perform their jobs.

 Finding the perfect intranet is difficult.
 You have to find a solution that works for your budget and pleases everyone, as well as the shiny features, persuasive sales pitches, and, of course, the pressure of finding the right solution.
 Employees in remote or hybrid workplaces, where everyone requires a virtual/digital headquarters to access documents, people, and news, especially benefit from an effective intranet.
-An effective intranet may also help employees connect with culture and a deeper purpose.
+An effective intranet may also help employees connect with the culture and a deeper purpose.

-Whether you're acquiring an intranet for the first time, trying to improve your current intranet, or just want to know if your current intranet is as good as award winning ones, we encourage you to review this checklist:
+Whether you’re acquiring an intranet for the first time, trying to improve your current intranet, or just want to know if your current intranet is as good as award-winning ones, we encourage you to review this checklist:

 A great intranet keeps employees coming back day after day by providing personalized content in addition to new and frequent content.
 In addition to removing the ‘noise’ of irrelevant content, personalized content also keeps employees engaged.